avinashsaroj01/ATMOS/guidelines.md

 Please read and follow these guidelines carefully

-    Incase of any doubts, contact Shreyas Kasliwal, anytime
+    Incase of any doubts, contact Avinash Saroj, anytime

 # Regarding CSS